top of page

 Please note that this article has been revised and updated from its original version published in 2020.

-Opened in 1947 on a former landfill and reclaimed land with a 2,000-foot dirt runway (extended to 3,600 feet), the airport used to see much more traffic (both general/corporate aviation), as well as regularly scheduled airlines, most notably helicopter airline, Cleveland Air Taxi (click here for a detailed story of this little-known airline: https://www.aviationcle.com/post/cleveland-s-helicopter-airlines), TAG (click here for a history of this airline: https://www.aviationcle.com/post/tag-airlines-the-world-s-busiest-airline), Wright Air Lines, based at BKL, and the first incarnation of Midway Airlines in 1979-80) than it does now.
+Opened in 1947 on a former landfill and reclaimed land with a 2,000-foot dirt runway (extended to 3,600 feet), the airport used to see much more traffic (both general/corporate aviation), as well as regularly scheduled airlines, than it does now, most notably by helicopter airline, Cleveland Air Taxi (click here for a detailed story of this little-known airline: https://www.aviationcle.com/post/cleveland-s-helicopter-airlines), TAG (click here for a history of this airline: https://www.aviationcle.com/post/tag-airlines-the-world-s-busiest-airline), Wright Air Lines, based at BKL, and the first incarnation of Midway Airlines in 1979-80).

 First aircraft takeoff at BKL on August 25, 1947.
 (Cleveland Memory Project)